NeuroJSON/zmat/README.rst

   output=zmat(input)
      or
-  [output, info]=zmat(input, iscompress, method)
+  [output, info]=zmat(input, iscompress, method) output=zmat(input, info)

   A portable data compression/decompression toolbox for MATLAB/GNU Octave

   author: Qianqian Fang <q.fang at neu.edu>
-  date for initial version: 04/30/2019
+  initial version created on 04/30/2019

   input:
-       input: a string, int8 or uint8 array
+       input: a char, non-complex numeric or logical vector or array
        iscompress: (optional) if iscompress is 1, zmat compresses/encodes the input, if 0, it decompresses/decodes the input.
-Default value is 1.
+Default value is 1. if one defines iscompress as the info struct (2nd output of zmat) during encoding, zmat will perform a decoding/decompression operation and recover the original
+              input using the info stored in the info structure.
        method: (optional) compression method, currently, zmat supports the below methods 'zlib': zlib/zip based data compression (default)
               'gzip': gzip formatted data compression